 The second critical component is post-placement assistance offered through local community- and faith-based groups such as Beloved Community Church.
 BobbieJoy Amann, local missions team lead, had this to say about the program: “We are excited to be a RentReady sponsor helping get folks into housing who might otherwise be left out because of credit concerns or other blemishes in their past.
 A Key element of the program is companioning with graduates of the program to help them stay on track with support and positive encouragement.
 It’s an innovative program that hits all the rights notes”.
 Education and post-placement mentoring have been an important element of success in several trial housing placements over the past several months.

 The goal for the RentReady Program is to graduate and place 16 – 24 persons and/or families who are homeless or borderline homeless within Portage County into housing during calendar year 2020.
-The first class is scheduled for February, with subsequent classes to be scheduled every other month, depending on need.
+Classes will be scheduled every other month, depending on need.
 We are currently soliciting funds and sponsorships for the rent guarantee risk pool from local community organizations, faith-based organizations, individuals, and businesses.
 Donations for RentReady may be made payable to Hunger and Poverty Prevention Partnership and sent to: HPPP, PO Box 570, Stevens Point WI 54481-0570.
 Please note RentReady in the memo line.
 You may also donate to RentReady through the donate button on this website.

 Additional information about RentReady may be obtained from Mark Kordus, City of Stevens Point, 715 346 1554; or firstname.lastname@example.org.